GriffinCanCode/prism/design-docs/README.md

 **Inspired by**: WebAssembly's portability model and capability-based security research

 The runtime implements a multi-target execution model that maintains security guarantees across JavaScript, WebAssembly, and native compilation targets.
 Each target has specialized adapters that preserve capability-based security and effect tracking while optimizing for platform-specific performance characteristics.
-The runtime collects AI metadata during execution and enforces compile-time security policies at runtime.
+The runtime generates structured metadata during execution and enforces compile-time security policies at runtime.

 ### Technical Implementation Integration

 **Inspired by**: Rust's integrated toolchain and modern compiler architecture research

 The technical implementation deeply integrates all language features from lexical analysis through code generation.
-The multi-syntax lexer generates semantic tokens, the parser creates AI-readable ASTs with full metadata preservation, and the compilation pipeline maintains semantic information through all transformation stages.
-This integration enables advanced tooling capabilities like real-time cohesion measurement, semantic refactoring, and AI-powered development assistance.
+The multi-syntax lexer generates semantic tokens, the parser creates ASTs with comprehensive metadata export, and the compilation pipeline maintains semantic information through all transformation stages.
+This integration enables advanced tooling capabilities like real-time cohesion measurement, semantic refactoring, and sophisticated external tool integration.

 ## Developer Experience